How to stay positive and powered up for your training

 2. Run with friends

-The social side of running is one of the most common reasons people start and carry on doing it.
-Finding a local running club or gathering some friends or colleagues to run with you can make every session both easier and more enjoyable.
+The social side of running is a key reason why many people start the sport and carry on doing it.
+By joining and running with members of a local running club, or running with friends or colleagues, your sessions can feel both easier and more enjoyable.

-Completing a training log, or recording your runs online, can really help to motivate you.
-By looking back at previous entries, you’ll remind yourself how far you have come, which is sure to encourage you to keep challenging yourself to give your best.
+Completing a training log, or recording your runs online, can really help you stay motivated and accountable as you work towards your marathon goal.
+By looking back at previous entries, you’ll remind yourself how far you've come, which is sure to encourage you to keep giving your best during training.

 4. Remember the health benefits

 Running is good for you!
-Whether you’re looking to lose weight or improve your fitness, running gives back what you put into it.
-It’s also a great stress-buster thanks to the feel-good endorphins you produce during exercise.
+Whether you’re looking to improve your fitness or achieve a personal best, running gives back what you put in.
+It’s also an excellent stress-buster thanks to the feel-good endorphins you produce during exercise.

 5. Do it for a good cause

-If you’re not already raising money for a charity then signing up to fundraise will give you a huge motivation boost.
-Knowing that you’ll be providing funds to help a good cause should keep you going if you’re feeling low.
+If you’re not already fundraising for charity, then signing up to run for a good cause will give you a huge motivation boost.
+The money you raise could make a huge difference – and this thought should help you to keep going if you’re feeling low.